julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-rituals.md

 Just recognition.

 Understanding these older patterns does not require reenactment — only respect for how deeply survival shaped ritual.

+Many of these rites were paired with defensive customs, such as cleansing, boundary protection, and water blessing, discussed further in **[Folk Traditions for Spring Renewal and Protection](/spring-renewal-protection-folk-traditions/)**.

 ---